BCOZZY Travel Neck Pillow Review: Adjustable Support without Bulk

 Quick takeaways

-- Softer, customizable support that I swap in for daytime flights and road trips.
+- Softer, customizable support that I swap in for some business travel flights and road trips.

 - Fully machine-washable (yes, the whole thing!) so it survives those grittier travel days.